Welcome to Nutrition Advance.

 Nutrition is both his professional interest and personal passion.

-Michael work as a nutrition educator, and holds a Master’s Degree in Clinical Nutrition (and a further Master’s in Nutrition Education).
+He also has a further Master’s in Nutrition Education and years of professional experience working in a nutrition educator role in a community setting.
 Over his years of working in community education programs, he has seen first-hand how useful information presented in the right way can be.

 Trustworthy Content Policy